Intrauterine Insemination is also known as an IUI.

-Luckily for me the company I chose to work with was a hop skip and a jump away!
+Luckily for me, the company I chose to work with was a hop skip and a jump away!

 It is called IVF New England formally RSC New England.
 I found them to be so friendly and understanding of my situation.
-There are no judgements, just a single focus on getting you pregnant.
+There are no judgments, just a single focus on getting you pregnant.

 They will go above and beyond to make sure you are healthy and make sure all the basis are covered prior to doing the procedure.